Get In Shape And Get Your Portfolio Growing With Nautilus

 Source: National Health and Nutrition Examination Survey

 The good news is Americans are becoming more focused on their health.
 In terms of eating better, just look at the struggles of the fast food industry as consumers have turned to healthier alternatives.
-The successful $5 foot long campaign at Subway (while it lasted) provided a lower calorie alternative to McDonald's Big Mac or Burger King's Whopper.
+The successful $5 footlong campaign at Subway (while it lasted) provided a lower calorie alternative to McDonald's (NYSE:MCD) Big Mac or Burger King's Whopper.
 Restaurants are increasingly offering more salads and healthier menu options.
 Organic produce has become increasingly popular despite the debate over any actual nutritional health benefit to eating organic.

 In terms of exercise, I have witnessed the growth in my own community.
 Planet Fitness (NYSE:PLNT), Snap Fitness, Anytime Fitness, and Gold's Gym are just a few of the gyms that have likely expanded into your area as well.
 Crossfit is another fitness phenomenon that remains very popular, in part, due to the camaraderie of the gym members keeping them coming back for more pain.